microcks/microcks-quarkus-demo/step-4-write-rest-tests.md

       TestResult testResult = MicrocksContainer.testEndpoint(microcksContainerUrl, testRequest);

+      // You may inspect complete response object with following:
+      //System.out.println(mapper.writerWithDefaultPrettyPrinter().writeValueAsString(testResult));

       assertTrue(testResult.isSuccess());
       assertEquals(1, testResult.getTestCaseResults().size());
    }
 }
 ```

-Comparing to the code in previous section, the only change here is that we asked Microcks to use a `Postman` runner
-for executing our conformance test.
-What happens under the hood is now that Microcks is re-using the collection snippets
-to put some constraints on API response and check their conformance.
+Comparing to the code in previous section, the only change here is that we asked Microcks to use a `Postman` runner for executing our conformance test.
+What happens under the hood is now that Microcks is re-using the collection snippets to put some constraints on API response and check their conformance.

 The test sequence is exactly the same as in the previous section.
-The difference here lies in the type of response validation: Microcks
-reuses Postman collection constraints.
+The difference here lies in the type of response validation: Microcks reuses Postman collection constraints.

-You're now sure that beyond the technical conformance, the `Order Service` also behaves as expected regarding business
+You're now sure that beyond the technical conformance, the `Order Service` also behaves as expected regarding business constraints.
-constraints.

 ###